top of page

 Highlights:

-📍 Historic Churches* like Basilica of the Holy Blood 📸 w/ relic of Jesus’s blood, (which
+📍 Historic Churches🔍 like Basilica of the Holy Blood 📸 (relic of Jesus’s blood) with a 16c

-apocryphally known as Pirate Piet (really Antoine was just a wine & textile merchant)
+moss covered Pirate Piet skull & tomb (really just a wine & textile merchant)

-There's a steam wheeler, Lamme Goedzak, that sails between Bruges & Damme.
+steam wheeler, Lamme Goedzak, that sails between to Damme

-📍 Le Trappiste, a preserved 13th-century cellar turned bar, & Vault Cafés in basements
+📍 Le Trappiste, a preserved 13c cellar turned bar, & Vault Cafés in basements of

-*Church of Our Lady, St Saviour's Cathedral, St Anne's Church, Chapel of Our Lady of the Blind & St Magdalene's Church/ coffee bar with a swing are all also worth a visit
+St. Salvator's Cathedral, Church of Our Lady, St Anne's, Chapel of Our Lady of the Blind & St Magdalene's church/ coffee bar with a swing are all also worth a visit

 Most Known For: